newsnowlabs/log_do/README.md

 2025-01-16.00:36:32.831343|2364797|   > VERSION_ID="12"
 2025-01-16.00:36:32.841251|2364797|   * returned 0 (from head -n 3 /etc/os-release)

-# Set log_do options -vv -s -x as defaults for future log_do commands
+# Set log_do options -vv -s -x as defaults for future log_do commands:
+# which means log verbosely, actually execute, in 'silent' mode (no real stdout/stderr)
 log_do_setopt -vv -s -x

 # Log and run 'head -n 3 /etc/os-release' and its exit code, also enabling stdout to be piped through sort